TezDevContainers/smartpy-dc/README.md

 ### How to connect to your own fork of the tutorial repository

 If you are familiar with using git and would like to add and commit your changes to a github repository, follow the instructions below.
 You can complete the Smartypy tutorial without creating your own fork - however be aware that by default your work in the codespace will be automatically deleted after 30 days of inactivity.

+**To connect to your own fork:**

 1. In the Activity Bar on the left hand side of the screen, click the Source Control view.